This is a detailed guide for those who are willing to do trekking in Nepal in Winter or trekking in Nepal in December and January.

 As per the popular places mentioned above, there are several trekking packages that will take you to these places.
-These places are usually the gateways to a lot of trekking destinations.
+Furthermore, these places are usually the gateways to a lot of trekking destinations.

 For instance, if you choose to trek to the Everest Region, there are chances you will reach Namche Bazaar.
 Likewise, you will experience the serenity and peace at Pokhara on your way to Poon Hill or Annapurna Base Camp.

-Here are some interesting and amazing trek destinations for best experience during winter of Nepal.
+Here are some interesting and amazing trek destinations for the best experience during the winter of Nepal.